About Western Growth

-Western Growth is an exciting initiative of Western Sydney University that will bring the highest quality educational opportunities and world-class research expertise to Australia’s fastest growing region.
+Western Growth is a large-scale transformative initiative in higher education, bringing the highest quality educational opportunities and world-class research expertise to Australia’s fastest growing region, Western Sydney.

 Over the next 20 years, Western Sydney's population is expected to grow by another million, contributing to more than half of Sydney's overall expected population growth.
 Western Growth will reshape the University’s campuses into a hybrid network of vertical CBD campuses and more traditional campuses across Western Sydney, striving for efficient utilisation of space in order to sustainably provide the communities we serve.

 Western Growth is also aligned with the Australian Government Policy on Smart Cities including working to combat the current outflow of 200,000 people who leave the region each day for work, forecasted to grow to 340,000 by 2041.
 Western Sydney University is determined to provide broader opportunities in education, within short distances from public transport, while driving infrastructure potential for further essential services to be placed in key Western Sydney regions.
 This initiative will create more accessible, connected learning hubs close to industries, that open up opportunities for real-world learning experiences and future employment.